jmonloop/GeekshubsFSD_Pr05_VideoStoreFrontend/README.md

 ### Admin User
 If the user signs in with "admin" rol, instead of going to profile view, he will go to Admin View.
-In this view is shown all users, movies and orders data and the admin can manage it directly over database.
+In this view shown all users, movies and orders are shown with their respective fields.
+From here, admin can manage everything directly over database.

 ![ScreenShot](https://raw.githubusercontent.com/jmonloop/GeekshubsFSD_Pr05_VideoStoreFrontend/dev/src/assets/screenshots/admin.jpg)